 BIM Manager Salary and Job Outlook

-How Long Does it Take to Become a BIM Manager?
+How Long Does It Take to Become a BIM Manager?

-BIM Manager vs. BIM Coordinator
+BIM Manager Vs. BIM Coordinator

 Learn the Skills to Become a BIM Manager at Noble Desktop

-The BIM Certificate Program is a condensed, self-paced online training program that aims to get students job-ready in just eight months.
+The BIM Certificate Program is a condensed, self-paced online training program designed to get students job-ready in just eight months.
 This course of study tasks students with learning introductory and intermediate Revit skills, designing a complex 3D building model, and generating necessary construction documentation.
 Those enrolled in this program will also take additional electives and have the chance to specialize in Revit MEP, Revit Structure, or SketchUp Pro.
 Students will have access to software during their course of study.